nikola-vukicevic/breadcrumbs-nvim/README.md

 ## Installation

-ATM, setup is not automated, but it isn't hard either:
+ATM, setup is not automated, but it isn't that hard either:

 - There are two exposed methods (`Load` and `Update`), that need to be hooked up to Vim's `CursorMoved` and `InsertLeave` events